julhaas91/julhaas91.github.io/_projects/aixcell.md

     Three stages of the custom image processing pipeline (preprocessing, modeling and postprocessing)
 </div>

-Key aspects of the thesis include:
+**key aspects of the thesis include:**

-1. Development of a data-efficient and flexible pipeline for analyzing CMs in complex multi-cell classification scenarios.
+1. Development of a data-efficient and flexible pipeline for analyzing cardiomyocytes (CMs) in complex multi-cell classification scenarios.

-2. Benchmarking of 18 different encoder-decoder model architectures for semantic segmentation.
+2. Benchmarking of **18 different encoder-decoder model architectures** for semantic segmentation.

-3. Conducting 173 experiments, including hyperparameter optimization and evaluation of dataset-related effects.
+3. Conducting **173 experiments**, including hyperparameter optimization and evaluation of dataset-related effects.

-4. Demonstrating the pipeline's ability to perform well even with small datasets, which is crucial for laboratory-specific analyses.
+4. Demonstrating the pipeline's ability to perform well even with small datasets, a critical factor for laboratory-specific analyses.

-5. Achieving high test accuracies (up to 0.82) for the classification of nucleus types in cardiomyocytes.
+5. Achieving high test accuracies (up to **82%**) for the classification of nucleus types in cardiomyocytes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">